Johongirr/600-days-of-code/log1.md

 So today basically refreshed my mind on Flexbox as I've learned nearly all properties on flexbox a while ago.
 And built project with flexbox

+### Day 31, Jan 22, 2021

+### Things I've done
+* Built website

+#### Website
+So today I completed building clone of some website to practise my HTML/CSS knowledge and I built it with semantic HTML and with RWD.